Quercus lobata: Distribution and habitat

 The valley oak is widely distributed in: the California Central Valley; many smaller valleys such as the San Fernando Valley (original Spanish place-name from oak savannah), Santa Clarita Valley, Conejo Valley, and Santa Ynez Valley; the Inner Coast Ranges south of the Eel River; and the Transverse Ranges from the Tehachapi Mountains to the Simi Hills, Santa Susana Mountains.
 It is also present on Santa Cruz Island and Catalina Island in the Pacific Ocean.
 Some of the most picturesque stands are found in Sonoma Valley, Round Valley in Mendocino County and the southern Salinas Valley near the up-river reaches of the Salinas River.

 Ecology

-Like many oaks, valley oaks can tolerate wildfires.
-Although smaller individuals may be top-killed, most resprout from the root crown.
+Reproduction

+Valley oak is wind pollinated and its acorns mature in one growing season.
+The acorns of Q. lobata are recalcitrant, meaning they are intolerant of drying or cold. they can germinate as soon as they fall from the tree, and occasionally germinate while still on the tree.
+Seed-caching animals, such as California Scrub Jays and California ground squirrels can aid in the germination of seeds by burying them underground where they are less likely to be consumed.
+The seeds are most likely to sprout when buried under 2-4 inches of soil.

+Establishment of seedlings and saplings can be low.
+Besides acorn predation, above-ground herbivory by pocket gophers and cattle, competition from annual grasses for water can contribute to sapling mortality.
+Once a sapling grows above the browse line, mortality rates drop off.
+Seedlings grow best in partial shade or on northern slopes.